Secular Studies will begin publication by Brill with a 2019 launch.

 Target Articles (accompanied by peer commentaries)

 Suitable submissions will receive double-blind peer review.
 All articles are published in English.
-Typical research articles will be between 6,000 and 10,000 words.
-Articles for a special section or a commentary will be shorter and they will follow guidelines provided by the organizer of that journal feature.
+Typical research articles will be between 5,000 and 10,000 words.
+Articles for a special section or a commentary are usually shorter, following guidelines provided by the organizer of that journal feature.

 Philosophy and Science Education, University at Buffalo (since 2006).
 Formerly, professor of philosophy at Oklahoma State University (2000-2006), and Director of Education for the Center for Inquiry and then the American Humanist Association (2006-2013).
-Shook has revived the academic area of “Atheology” in his book The God Debates (Wiley-Blackwell, 2010), and has a forthcoming book on Systematic Atheology (Routledge, 2018).
-Shook is co-editor of the Oxford Handbook of Secularism (2017) with Phil Zuckerman.
+Shook has revived the academic area of “Atheology” in his book The God Debates (Wiley-Blackwell, 2010), and Systematic Atheology (Routledge, 2018).
+Shook is also co-editor of the Oxford Handbook of Secularism (Oxford, 2017) with Phil Zuckerman.